telerik/fiddler-everywhere-docs/capture-traffic/capture-browser-traffic.md

 ## Persisting Data

 The independent browser capturing mode allows you to create a custom directory where the browser data persists.
-That way, you can reuse the same custom browser instance and easily reuse data like entered URLs, cookies, form data, authentication details, etc.
+That way, you can reuse the same custom browser instance and easily keep settings and data like entered URLs, cookies, form data, authentication details, etc.

 To use a browser instance that persists the input data: